Cebu Institute of Medicine: Problem-based learning methodology

 In academic year 2001–2002, the institution initially implemented the competency-based PBL approach curriculum in the first year class and became fully PBL in all three-year levels by school year 2003–2004.

 The first batch of the full PBL students graduated in April 2005 and took the board examinations that same year.

 From the first PBL class, during the August 2006 exam, 98% passed with two students topping the board examinations.

 Student performance

 From its 33 graduates in 1962, CIM has produced about 4,750 graduates as of 2009, 35 of whom graduated with honors.

 In 2006, the passing percentage for the board exam of the first graduates of PBL was 98%.
-Thereafter, the school boasts of an exemplary track record in the Philippine medical licensure examinations with an impeccable 100% passing percentage in the last six successive board examinations.
+Thereafter, the school boasts of a track record in the Philippine medical licensure examinations with an impeccable 100% passing percentage in the last six successive board examinations.